nicolezattarin/COVID19-Italy-phase2-enriched-dataset/region_colors/REGIONS_RESTRICTIONS.md

 # What do the colors mean?
-We provide data related to the restrictions imposed by the Italian government during the "2nd phase" period that extends from November 2020 to the day writing this file (so at least to the end of May 2021).
-Such restrictions were applied in an attempt of containing the spread of the COVID19 epidemic.

-A compartimental strategy was adopted, differentiating the imposed restriction in each region according to stress on the health system, number of new cases, intensive care occupancy and many other indicators (the list of which can be found in the [INDICATORS.md](https://github.com/nicolezatta/covid19-phase2-data-Italy/blob/main/reports_ISS/INDICATORS.md) file in the reports_ISS folder).

-The names of the different imposed regimes are, in ascending order of restraint, "white", "yellow", "orange" and "red".
-The "white" zone corresponds to a level of restraint close to "normality", with open restaurants and shops, and no limitations of movement across the entire region; on the opposite side of the spectrum, in the "red" zone the majority of shops are closed and commercial activities are heavily reduced, on top of travels between cities being forbidden (except for emergencies).
-Moreover, sush restrictions have been subject to change overtime, so updated informations about the restrictions can be found on the [site](http://www.salute.gov.it/portale/nuovocoronavirus/dettaglioFaqNuovoCoronavirus.jsp?lingua=english&id=230#11) of the Italian Ministry of Health.

 ## colors_daily.csv
 The **colors_daily.csv** dataset contains information about the restriction regime in every region on every date since the start of such restrictions.
 The fields are as follows: